danielsada/danielsada.tech/content/blog/cloud-services-dos.md

 ## Anomaly Detection and automatic mitigations.

-Given that you have centrlized logging, and some good log collection, flights all the elements above.
+Given that you have centralized logging, and some good log collection, flights all the elements above.
 We can now be proactive about catching failures.
 On our monitors, and on our logs, we feed our features and different charts and we are able to be proactive to when something is going to fail.

 ![](/images/blog/cloud/anomaly-detection.png)